Silver Star: History

 The Silver Star Medal (SSM) is the successor award to the Citation Star which was established by an Act of Congress on 9 July 1918, during World War I. On 19 July 1932, the secretary of war approved the conversion of the Citation Star to the SSM with the original Citation Star incorporated into the center of the medal.
+Chief of Staff of the Army Douglas MacArthur played a key role in creating this medal, similar to how the Purple Heart was created, via modifying the Citation Star without needing Congress because Congress during this time refused to pass laws authorizing new medals.

 Authorization for the Silver Star Medal was placed into law by an Act of Congress for the U.S. Navy on 7 August 1942, and an Act of Congress for the U.S. Army on 15 December 1942.
 The current statutory authorization for the medal is Title 10 of the United States Code, for the U.S. Army, for the U.S. Navy and U.S. Marine Corps, and for the U.S. Air Force and U.S. Space Force.

 The U.S. Army awards the medal as the "Silver Star".
 The U.S. Navy, Marine Corps, Air Force, Space Force, and Coast Guard award the medal as the "Silver Star Medal".
-Since 21 December 2016, the Department of Defense (DoD) refers to the decoration as the "Silver Star Medal".
+Since 21 December 2016, the Department of War (DoW) refers to the decoration as the "Silver Star Medal".